 Abraham Lincoln Birthplace National Historic Park

-Also on the grounds is the spring, a natural well that gave the farm its name; 2 miles of hiking trails; and picnic areas.
+Also on the grounds is the spring, a natural well that gave the farm its name; along with 2 miles of hiking trails; and picnic areas.
 At the Knob Creek site (7120 Bardstown Rd.), also part of the park, you can visit yet another reproduction log cabin.
-In the town of Hodgenville itself, you can also check out Kentucky's official Lincoln Museum.
+In the town of Hodgenville itself, you can also check out Kentucky's Lincoln Museum.

 2995 Lincoln Farm Rd.